Real estate investing for beginners: 2024 guide to getting started

 Passive investment strategies, such as real estate crowdfunding, limited partnerships, and REITs, are generally considered more accessible for beginners.
 These strategies mitigate the risk of investing in a singular real estate venture by diversifying investments across multiple properties.

-Real estate is generally an illiquid, long-term investment.
+With the exceptions of REITs and ETFs, real estate is generally an illiquid, long-term investment.
 Before investing in a property or real estate fund, ensure it aligns with your risk tolerance and time horizon.

 Building a foundation: Knowledge and planning